claustres/mether/README.md

 In Physics, a *hadron* is a composite particle made of quarks held together.
 In Mether, quarks can similarly be grouped in hadrons and manipulated as a batch.
 Hadrons are created using non-hierarchical metadata assigned to a piece of information, like tags or labels, which allows a data to be described and found again by searching.

-In Mether, *atoms* are the smallest constituent unit of application functions that can reliably be moved from one computing environment to another, a.k.a. containers or micro-services.
+In Mether, *atoms* are the smallest constituent unit of application functions that can reliably be moved from one computing environment to another, a.k.a. containers, functions or micro-services.
 The ability of atoms to associate and dissociate is responsible for most of the physical changes observed in nature, and is the subject of the discipline of chemistry.

 In Physics, a *molecule* consists of a stable system composed of two or more atoms exhibing specific properties.
 In Mether, molecules adds a higher level of abstraction to atoms, which are containerized components.
 A molecule composes several existing fine-grained components into a single higher order composite element, which can be typically seen as an application, in order to achieve the appropriate "granularity" while promoting reuse and manageability of the underlying components.